heywillmosley/thenewhuman/wp-content/plugins/rvg-optimize-database/readme.txt

 = Why do I see 'InnoDB table: skipped...'? =
 * That's because optimizing InnoDB tables is not really efficient, so change the table type to MyISAM to have them being optimized.
 * Update: if you want to optimize your InnoDB tables too, just check the 'Optimize InnoDB tables too' option on the settings page
+* IMPORTANT: optimizing InnoDB tables, might increase the size of the database!
+However, it will speed up the performance of the database

 = After I ran the plugin, I got "Total savings since the first run: -64 KB" =
 * Sometimes that happens when you optimize InnoDB tables (instead of MyISAM tables).